top of page

-Kedgeree, or kichidis, is a dish that was made famous by the British during their occupation of India.
-However, this class of dishes goes back in Indian history to the early 4th century and the name is derived from the sanskrit word "kiccā".
-It is a type of dish that contains rice, mixed with lentils or less frequently millets, as a base and can also include greens or other vegetables.
-Kichidi has innumerable variations based on culture, region, weather and local crops, it is ubiquitous and a staple in Indian cuisine.
-However, it has fallen to a the status of a mundane dish, never serve at a party or celebrated, something folks enjoy behind the scenes.
-Today's health movement is pulling these dishes from obscurity, they are supremely healthy and they are being re-invented as the grain of choice on many a fine restaurant table.
-Here is an amazing article on the history of this dish.
+Kedgeree, or kichidis, is a dish made famous by the British during their occupation of India.
+However, this class of dishes goes back in Indian history to the early 4th century, and the name is derived from the Sanskrit word "kiccā".
+It is a type of dish that contains rice mixed with lentils or, less frequently, millet as a base.
+It can also include greens or other vegetables.
+Kichidi has innumerable variations based on culture, region, weather, and local crops, and it is ubiquitous and a staple in Indian cuisine.
+However, it has fallen to a mundane dish, never served at a party or celebrated, something folks enjoy behind the scenes.
+Today's health movement is pulling these dishes from obscurity; they are supremely healthy and are being re-invented as the grain of choice on many a fine restaurant table.
+Here is a fantastic article on the history of this dish.

-I make the versions that I cook even more healthier by changing the ratio of rice and lentils.
-The rice adds the sticky texture to the dish and is usually over-represented, while the lentil add the texture and heft to the dish.
-I add an equal volume of both, rather than the 3/4 rice to 1/4 lentil version.
+I make the versions that I cook even healthier by changing the ratio of rice and lentils.
+Rice adds a sticky texture to the dish and is usually overrepresented, while lentils add texture and heft to the dish.
+I add an equal volume of both rather than the 3/4 rice to 1/4 lentil version.
 The result is more vegetable protein without significantly changing the texture.
 The vegetables add the nutrition that makes these dishes very healthy, like this one.

-This kichidi was amazing and nutritious.
-The bright red color from the red amaranth make this beautiful and the mild spices make it the perfect complement to any curry.
-You can also enjoy it plain with some yogurt and a variety of pickles.
+This kichadi was amazing and nutritious.
+The bright red colour from the red amaranth makes it beautiful, and the mild spices make it the perfect complement to any curry.
+You can also enjoy it plain with some yoghurt and a variety of pickles.

 Ingredients: